Regina Frank: Works

 In 2005 she worked on the social software and performance project Constellations for FEA (Federal Environmental Agency, Germany) where she photographed more than 400 employees and up to three chosen items per person, connecting and introducing them to each other.

-Late 2007 Regina Frank, as she turned 6x7 years old, she committed to go on a seven-year sabbatical from established art institutions.
-She and continued working on Sharing Silence as an ongoing performance and developed several unpublished performances investigating the ready made of Marcel Duchamp within.
-It was supposed to lead into the culminating phase of “The Artist is Present,” a 28-year project, conceived in 1989, but when Marina Abramović used her title at MOMA, she realized that the artist could be confused with the body mind organism and changed.
-"The HeArt is Present" was dropping the “ist” of the Artist in favor of a greater self and a less personal identity and a reminder for the inspiring entity within all of us.
-It is also during this time that she returns to her painting and drawing, culminating in an exhibition at her home town at Meßkirch Castle entitled “The Art is Present” in 2017 after her Seven-Year-Sabbatical.
+In 2007, Frank turned 67 years old and committed to go on a seven-year sabbatical from established art institutions.
+She continued working on Sharing Silence as an ongoing performance and developed several unpublished performances investigating the ready made of Marcel Duchamp within.
+It was supposed to lead into the culminating phase of "The Artist is Present," a 28-year project, conceived in 1989, but when Marina Abramović used her title at MOMA, she realized that the artist could be confused with the body mind organism and changed.
+"The HeArt is Present" was dropping the "ist" of the Artist in favor of a greater self and a less personal identity and a reminder for the inspiring entity within all of us.
+It is also during this time that she returns to her painting and drawing, culminating in an exhibition at her home town at Meßkirch Castle entitled "The Art is Present" in 2017 after her seven-year-sabbatical.

-iLAND 2011-2018, is a series of performances in public space, (streets, beaches, landings etc.), dealing with environmental issues. iLAND shows the imbalanced zones of our planet in a textile collage together with intact landscapes, which have not yet been haunted by disasters in the last 500 years.
+iLAND 2011–2018, is a series of performances in public space, (streets, beaches, landings etc.), dealing with environmental issues. iLAND shows the imbalanced zones of our planet in a textile collage together with intact landscapes, which have not yet been haunted by disasters in the last 500 years.
 Aerial photographs and topographical images were changed, painted, printed and combined in photomontages.
 The dress and the sculpture became an island of discussion, a vehicle for communication and a field for common reflections.
 In her performance, she moves so slowly that the movement can only be perceived in time-lapse, almost like the growth of a plant, as we see the effect of our actions often only after when we fast forward.

 Regina Frank's work is inspired by Sufism (Rumi), Zen meditation, and Advaita Vedanta.
 Poets such as Fernando Pessoa and various Philosophers such as Ludwig Wittgenstein, Martin Heidegger.
 Samuel Beckett could be seen as an important influence, as well as Johannes Vermeer, Henri Michaux, Joseph Beuys, as well as the German Fluxus movement.